markhunte/Hype-CoreData-Example/README.md

 When you tap a boxes outer Group. ( to edit )

-The Hype Project will run a javascript to send the selected box's detail to the App.
+The Hype Project will run a javascript to send the selected box's details to the App.

 It will send in JSON string form the **innerText** and **ID**.